This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Is it normal for underwear to suddenly feel uncomfortable during menopause?

 Yes.
-Hormonal shifts affect skin thickness, hydration and sensitivity, which can change how fabrics feel.
+Hormonal shifts affect skin thickness, hydration and sensitivity.

 What fabrics are better during menopause?